lohseng97/Dell-Latitude-7490-EFI-macOS-BigSur/README.md

 2) TrackPoint
 3) SideCar
 4) DHCP Support still broken for AppleItlwm in Big Sur (use Itlwm & HeliPort instead if you do not need to use WPA2-Enterprise / 802.11X)
+5) Sleep and wake (Kernel panic in macOS 11.5.1; No problems with previous versions of macOS Big Sur)

 ## Unknown (not tested)
 1) Intel TurboBoost (Need to do monitoring)